KyleFontenot/ReviewMate-Gatsby/cms/modules/time-management/time-management.md

   are configurable per user role or specific audit.
 ReviewMate leverages a daily activity card to create timesheets.
 image: red-alarm-clock.jpg
+alt: Red alarm clock in the foreground on top of a desk
 ---